 What the F?
 Deciding When to Submit an NRSA Fellowship

-Last time on “What the F?”, I discussed the NRSA fellowship and why you should consider writing one.
+In a previous “What the F?” post, I discussed the NRSA fellowship and why you should consider writing one.
 The next step in the fellowship application process is to decide when to apply.
 The usual answer is “as soon as possible”.
 The NIH wants to support your training, so it is best to apply as early in your training as you can.
 But what factors determine the best time for you?

 Do I Need All the Data?